graphql/graphql-scalars/README.md

 4. Run `npm test` to ensure proper formatting before submitting a pull request.

 5. [Open a new pull request](https://github.com/graphql/graphql-scalars/pulls)
-   for each Custom Scalar specification you would like to add.
+   for each custom scalar specification you would like to add.

 ### Review process